 Read More: Best Russel Crowe Movies

 10. Havoc (2005)

 ‘Havoc’ is about a group of well-off teenagers who run into trouble as they get mixed up in the drug business after getting heavily influenced by the hip-hop culture and posing off as gangsters.
-Hathaway features in a completely different avatar here as a young exuberant teenager, flirtatious, seductive and dangerously bold, who gets ensnared in the drug business.
-As Allison Lang, she is vibrant, lethal, sensual and wildly attractive, delivering a performance that ferociously displays her impeccable range as an actress.
+Hathaway features in a completely different avatar here as an exuberant young teenager, flirtatious, seductive, and dangerously bold, who gets ensnared in the drug business.
+As Allison Lang, she is vibrant, lethal, sensual, and wildly attractive, delivering a performance that ferociously displays her impeccable range as an actress.

 Read More: Best Daniel Craig Movies

 As a staunch romance lover, ‘One Day’ really swept me off with its warmth, sincerity, and charm.
 The film tells the story of a couple who spend a memorable night together on their graduation day and stay in touch even after going their separate ways.
 It’s a gorgeously exhilarating mix of romance, comedy, and a bit of sentiment and Hathaway’s exuberance and liveliness infuse the film with an addictive flavor of eccentricity that makes it so refreshing despite a few hiccups that threaten to wreck its smartly plotted narrative.

 8. Becoming Jane (2007)

 Again, not a particularly great movie, but Hathaway turns it into an engaging affair with an endearingly delicate, restrained performance as Jane Austen.
 Aspects of her performance were open for debate, with some critics criticizing her flawed accent.
 However, she manages to bring out the human side of Austen, and that pretty much makes for a satisfying experience despite the film, at times, tending to lose its focus and falling off track.

 Read More: Best Gene Hackman Movies